jacquespillet/jacquespillet.github.io/Framerate.md

 To support this, I engineered a robust playback infrastructure and a suite of custom video players capable of maintaining frame-perfect synchronization across multiple machines and displays.
 The system was designed for long-term, unattended operation — ensuring precise timing, resilience to network fluctuations, and consistent performance over months-long exhibitions.

-This playback system has since become a core component of all Framerate installations, enabling seamless, high-fidelity presentation of ScanLAB’s large-scale visual works.
+This playback system has since become a core component of all Framerate installations, enabling seamless, high-fidelity presentation of ScanLAB’s visual works.

 It was recently deployed at an unprecedented scale for the Desert Pulse exhibit at the Desert Botanical Garden in Phoenix, AZ, where it will run for a full year.

-Technologies used :

-c++, python, Qt, ffmpeg
+Technologies used : c++, python, Qt, ffmpeg

 Below are some photos taken during installations of Framerate in Phoenix: